gaehlerm/SoftwareEngineering/README.md

 The car class is only delegating the `set_temperature` function call to the `air_conditioning`.
 And also, the `air_conditioning` does not have a temperature variable.
 It has only a temperature sensor that measures the temperature along with its possibility to change the temperature.

 This might be only one example, but there aren’t any other variables in the car where you can use a get or set call directly.
-It doesn’t improve the code if you write a `get_air_conditioing` function.
+It doesn’t improve the code if you write a `get_air_conditioning` function.

 I hope I managed to convince you not to write bare getter and setter functions to member variables.
 Especially not to all of them.